We are a preschool. Our daily schedule and curriculum is flexible to accomodate the different ages and stages of development of children.

 12:30 – 1:00 . . . . . . . . . .
 Review/Story/Dismiss

-At the end of each session we clean up and may review the day’s activities and what they learned in a transitional circle time, depending on the needs of the children and the goal of the families.
+Toward the end of each day we clean up and may review the day’s activities and what they learned that day, depending on the needs of the children and the goal of the families.

 We use themes for the day or week, introducing a letter for the day or week and work the different developmental areas of learning around that theme or letter.